palmerusaf/resume/WIP-doc.md

 {- created render module
 Situation: Needed a way to render game
-Task: create module to render game
+Task: create rendering system
-Action: created a render module with 4 screen
+Action: created a render module to support 4 screens with 18 components.
-Result:
-}
+Result: resulting api hide implementation allowing rendering to be more manageable }

 #### Finalized bullets